earkevin11/Network-Security-Groups/README.md

 # Default Inbound NSG inbound rules
 - *Remember* By default, users cannot RDP into a VM.
 You must specify a source IP.
 - *Remember* NSGs can attach to subnet or NIC only.
-You can only apply one NSG to a subnet or network adapter (NIC)
+You can only apply one NSG instance to a subnet and one NSG instance to a network adapter (NIC)
 - The warning sign at the RDP rule signals that admins should not allow everybody to RDP into the VM.
 - 1. Allow all traffic within a VNet.
 This means if a VM tries to contact another VM within the same VNet.
 It will be allowed.
 - 2. Allow traffic onto a Azure Load Balancer